 It is appropriate, given Councils cost inputs to have a more robust measure of increases in rates.
 In the past some Councils have aligned their rates increases to CPI.
 CPI measures changes in prices of a basket of goods that do not apply to Councils who have a more infrastructure approach.
 Therefore, it is appropriate to move to a more construction focused index.
 It is proposed to use the Local Government Construction Index provided by BERL plus a factor to reflect the uncertainty of price rises going forward.

-The rates cap will be calculated using the LGCI plus 5%.
-This does not include the provision for growth currently projected at an average of 2.1% for growth for the first five years decreasing to 1.8% for the final four years.
+The following graph compares the council's planned rates increases with a quantified limit on rates increases contained in the financial strategy included in this long-term plan.
+The quantified limit is calculated using the LGCI index plus 5%, which in addition is increased by the provision for growth currently projected at an average of 2.1% for the first five years, decreasing to 1.8% for the final four years.